CfP: The “Ideologies in National Socialism” Project

 English language historiographical study of the Third Reich and National Socialism has concentrated overwhelmingly on the political, economic, and military aspects of this enormously rich topic.
-Yet, comparatively little scholarly attention has been given to the ideological aspects of National Socialism which maintained a belief-structure underpinning the thoughts and actions of all major and minor players on the stage in Hitler’s Germany.
+Yet, comparatively little scholarly attention has been given to the ideological aspects of National Socialism which maintained a belief-structure underpinning the thoughts and actions of all major and minor players.

 It’s time to have a fresh view on Nazi ideology.
 Recent debates and new research have deepened our understanding of the goals of and the inconsistencies within Nazi ideology, but the picture remains confusing in both detail and overall structure.

 We therefore believe the time is ripe for a major scholarly reference publication devoted to this important yet complex historical topic which will provide a unique repository for the very best scholarship, as well as preparing the ground for future paths of research and collaboration.

 The publication will comprise a series of volumes which will cover all aspects of National Socialist ideology, embracing the complete spectrum of social activity: from the military to the family household, scholarship in the humanities, sciences and medicine, as well as covering ecology, racial science, religion and theology, myth and pagan history, symbolism, language, law, and aspects of popular and elite culture.